snobbee/atomic-batching/README.md

 1. Open the application in your browser
 2. Click "Connect MetaMask" and approve the connection
 3. Ensure you're on Base Sepolia network (the app will prompt to switch)
-4. Enter a recipient address in the input field
-5. Click "Send Batch Transaction" to execute the batched approve + transfer
+4. Click "Send Batch Transaction" to execute the batched approve + Beefy Zap order

 ## Important Notes